 Religion is not only a subject taught; it is a way of life.
 Religion forms the atmosphere in which each student lives and learns at Mount Aviat Academy.
 All students are guided and encouraged to develop a strong and living faith, a deep and solid prayer life, which will manifest itself in Christ-like behavior and service to others.

-The eighth grade book, The Communion of the Faithful, is devoted to the study of God’s faithful love as it is revealed in the Church founded by Jesus Christ.
+The eighth grade book, Spirit of Truth -The Communion of the Faithful, is devoted to the study of God’s faithful love as it is revealed in the Church founded by Jesus Christ.
 It is designed to help young adolescents grow in their knowledge and love of the Church.
 In addition, we use The Theology of the Body for Middle School published by Ascension Press.
 The program contains eight teaching units, based on the teachings of St. John Paul II, designed to offer our students a wholesome, honest appreciation of the gift of life given to each of us.